privateprep/coding-space-website/src/pages/experience-levels/school-holiday-mini-camps.md

     - Camp Games & Activities
     - STEM Exploration
     - Immersive Experience
-  mdContent: Our school holiday mini camps combine project-based coding, STEM
+  mdContent: Our school break camps combine project-based coding, STEM
     exploration, hands-on activities, and more.
 Your child is sure to have an unforgettable experience on their day off from school.
 ---